Return home

 About the presenters

-Astrid Horter is the Program Leader Family Dispute Resolution (FDR) and Mediation Training at Relationships Australia Victoria (RAV).
+Astrid Horter is the Program Leader FDR and Mediation Training at Relationships Australia Victoria (RAV).
 She holds tertiary qualifications in law and psychology and is an experienced family dispute resolution practitioner (FDRP) and child consultant.
-Astrid coordinates RAV’s CHC81115 Graduate Diploma of Family Dispute Resolution, Mediation Training Course, and delivers training for RAV and external organisations.
-Astrid has extensive experience working in community organisations as a clinical supervisor, trainer and manager.
+Astrid coordinates the RAV CHC81115 Graduate Diploma of Family Dispute Resolution, as well as the Mediation Training Course, and delivers training at RAV and for external organisations.
+She has extensive experience working in community organisations as a clinical supervisor, trainer and manager.

-John Ravesi is a highly experienced FDRP, mediator, counsellor and coach.
-He is currently a Trainer/Assessor within the FDR and Mediation Training Program at RAV and delivers a variety of programs to external organisations.
-He has held multiple senior leadership, supervisory and clinical roles in a variety of community organisations.
+John Ravesi is a highly experienced FDRP, mediator, counsellor and provides individualised coaching in these areas of expertise.
+He is currently a trainer and assessor for RAV’s FDR and mediation training programs and delivers a range of programs to external organisations.
+He has held multiple senior leadership, supervisory and clinical roles within a variety of community organisations.

 Adrien March is an FDRP with a broad base of skills and experience, including mediation practice, training and dispute resolution research.
 Her practice experience covers mediating using facilitative and transformative models in the FDR and National Mediation Accreditation System (NMAS) schemes.
 Adrien’s specialisations include working with rainbow families and high-conflict disputes.
 Her training expertise includes course development and conducting FDR and NMAS training, coaching and evaluation for RAV and other organisations.